 - A. Legal Description of Protected Property

 - B. Site Map/Plan

-- C. Legal Description of Building Zone
+- C. Baseline Report

-- D. Baseline Report
+(Signature pages follow)

-{Signature pages follow}
+TØ HAVE AND TO HOLD unto Grantee, its successors, and assigns forever.
+IN WITNESS WHEREOF, the undersigned Grantor has executed this instrument this 2nd day of October, 2017.
+Elizabeth A. Mills A.J.
+KuntžeJi State of Washington County of Skagit I certify that I know or have satisfactory evidence that the sale of the sale of is the person who appeared before me, and said person acknowledged that he/she signed this instrument and acknowledged it to be his/her free and voluntary act for the uses and purposes mentioned in the instrument.
+Signature of Notary Public Printed Name of Notary Public My appointment expires 04- K State of Washington 188 County of Skagit I certify that I know or have satisfactory evidence that is the person who appeared before me, and said person acknowledged that he/she signed this instrument and acknowledged it to be his/her free and voluntary act for the uses and purposes mentioned in the instrument Dated:

-TO HAVE AND TO HOLD unto Grantee, its successors, and assigns forever.
-IN WITNESS WHEREOF, the undersigned Grantor has executed this instrument this 27 day of April, 2016.
-State of Washington County of Skagit I certify that I know or have satisfactory evidence that who appeared before me, and said person acknowledged that he/she signed this instrument and acknowledged it to be his/her free and voluntary act for the uses and purposes mentioned in the instrument.
-Dated: Signature of Notary Public ALLIG Printed Name of Notary Public My appointment expires Motory seal of states and of State of Washington 155.
-County of Skagit I certify that I know or have satisfactory evidence that \subseteq who appeared before me, and said person acknowledged that he/she signed this instrument and acknowledged it to be his/her free and voluntary act for the uses and purposes mentioned in the instrument.
-Signature of Notary Public Printed Name of Notary Public My appointment expires 3 10
+Signature of Notary Public Printed Name of Notary Public My appointment expires